 - Highland Park Golf Course on Montreal Avenue between Snelling and Hamline Avenues

 We encourage neighbors to car pool or public transportation.
-The bus route 84 will take you to Highland Park Middle and Senior High Schools.
+The bus route 84 will take you to Highland Park Middle School.

 Registration opens at 6:30pm.
 If you have attended a caucus in your precinct in the past few years, you should get a reminder card in the mail.
 Please bring your reminder card to the caucus with you.
 This year you can register by bringing the reminder card to the meeting and signing it in front of one of our volunteers at the caucus.
 This should speed up registration significantly, so remember to bring your card!